 Retired Adults

 One of the hardest parts of breeding responsibly is choosing to place a retired dog.
 So why do we place our beloved dogs?
-At a certain point, how much attention can a person to give multiple dogs?
+At a certain point, how much attention can a person give to multiple dogs?
 As I have either brought this dog into the world or raised them from a puppy, I truly want the best for these dogs, even if that means a life away from the home they grew up in.
 For a breeding program to continue for decades breeders must keep puppies from their breeding.
 That means I only have enough of me to go around.
 Simple math tells you that your program can grow to large numbers of dogs in your home rather quickly if your breed is long lived such as the Shih Tzu.
 In home, my dogs live as pets.
-Yes they have crates for sleeping, but they play in our living room, play fetch, have a yard outside to play in and are in general a part of our life.
+Yes they play in our family room, play fetch, have a fenced yard outside to play in and are in general a part of our life.
 I am honored to bring them in to the world and raise them with my own hands and I love them from day one.
 I would not dare breed unless I had a passion FOR my breed, because this ultimate decision to seek a new home for my retired adults takes a piece of me every single time.

 Every.
 Single.
 Time.